saslucfer/Solar-Radiation/README.md

 ### Note!

->Examples are calculated for longitude and latitude of Tehran and April 15th.
+>Examples are calculated for longitude and latitude of Tehran in April 15th.